itsaboutcode/flutternotes/flutter.md

 - The central idea is that you build your UI out of widgets.

 - `Widget` is a component user see on the screen.

+- The framework forces the root widget to cover the screen.

+- A widget’s main job is to implement a `build()` function, which describes the widget in terms of other, lower-level widgets.

 - Widgets describe what their **view should look like** given their **current configuration and state**.